African cuisine: East Africa

 The cuisine of East Africa varies from area to area.
 In the inland savannah, the traditional cuisine of cattle-keeping peoples is distinctive meaning that meat products are generally absent.
 Cattle, sheep, pigs and goats were regarded as a form of currency and a store of wealth.
 They are not generally consumed as food.

 In some areas, traditional East Africans consume the milk and blood of cattle, but rarely the meat.
-Elsewhere, other peoples are farmers who grow a variety of grains and vegetables.
-Maize (corn) is the basis of ugali, the local version of West and Central Africa's fufu.
+Elsewhere, other Africans are farmers who grow a variety of grains and vegetables.
+Maize (corn) is the basis of ugali', the local version of West and Central Africa's fufu.
 Ugali is a starch dish eaten with meats or stews.
 In Uganda, steamed green bananas called matoke provide the starch filler of many meals.

 Around 1000 years ago, Omani and Yemeni merchants settled on the Swahili Coast.
 Middle Eastern influences are especially reflected in the Swahili cuisine of the coast—steamed or cooked rice with spices in Persian style; saffron, cloves, cinnamon and several other spices; and pomegranate juice.

 Several centuries later, the British and the Indians came, and both brought with them foods such as Indian spiced vegetable curries, lentil soups, chapattis and a variety of pickles which have influenced various local dishes.
 Some common ingredients used in this region include oranges, lemons, limes, chilies, capsicum peppers, maize, tomatoes, and strawberries.

 In the Horn of Africa, the main traditional dishes in Eritrean cuisine and Ethiopian cuisine are tsebhis (stews) served with injera (flatbread made from teff, wheat, or sorghum) and hilbet (paste made from legumes, mainly lentils and fava beans).
 Eritrean and Ethiopian cuisine (especially in the northern half) are very similar, given the shared history of the two countries.

 Eritrean and Ethiopian food habits vary regionally.
 In the highlands, injera is the staple diet and is eaten daily among the Tigrinya.
 Injera is made out of teff, wheat, barley, sorghum or corn, and resembles a spongy, slightly sour pancake.
 When eating, diners generally share food from a large tray placed in the center of a low dining table.
 Many injera are layered on this tray and topped with various spicy stews.
 Diners then break into the section of injera in front of them, tearing off pieces and dipping them into the stews.

 In the lowlands, the main dish is akelet, a porridge-like dish made from wheat flour dough.
 A ladle is used to scoop out the top, which is filled with berbere and butter sauce and surrounded by milk or yoghurt.
 A small piece of dough is broken and then used to scoop up the sauce.